kaelad02/adv-reminder/docs/midi-flags.md

 # Death Saving Throw

+> [!NOTE]
-Note: Since a death saving throw is a saving throw, advantage/disadvantage on All Saving Throws will also apply to Death Saving Throws.
+> Since a death saving throw is a saving throw, advantage/disadvantage on All Saving Throws will also apply to Death Saving Throws.

 ```
 flags.midi-qol.advantage.deathSave